-To duplicate a widget, hover over it and select the copy icon, as shown below.
+To duplicate a widget, hover over it and select the copy icon duplicate.

 You can duplicate sections, rows, and columns from the layout settings panel.
-For more details, please see: Changing Your Page’s Layout.
+For more details, please see: Customizing Page Layout and Section Styles.

 Please let us know if you have additional questions.